felchlin/Coursera-GACD/CodeBook.md

 as possible, I chose to make the names as explicit and spelled-out as possible, with the consequence that they became very long.
 For further readability, I capitalized the first letter of each word, and separated the words by '.' characters.
-For 'x', 'y', and 'z'-axis variables, I added the ".axis" suffix to make the name more explicity.
+For 'x', 'y', and 'z'-axis variables, I added the ".axis" suffix to make the name more explicit.
 I also expanded appreviations (e.g.
 ("acc" to "Accelerometer") to eliminate ambiguity as mich as possible.
 Raw data variables beginning with "t" denote time domain measurements.
 Likewise, raw data variables beginning with "f" denote frequency domain measurements.
 To make these easy to interpret I expanded these